number-25/MotifScanner.jl/workbook.md

 sequence(LongDNA{2},collected_records[1])
 ```

 ## Create src

 ### Scan a sequence for a motif - ScanSequence.jl

 #### Handle arguments

 This functionality will be handled with the `ArgParse.jl` [package](https://argparsejl.readthedocs.io/en/latest/argparse.html).

 **Safechecks**
 * Is the input file a FASTA file?
+Does it have the correct extension?
 * Ensure that the identifier for each sequence is unique, otherwise clashes will take place, and results will be combined for sequences with the same id.
   * Warn the user if the identifiers are not unique, and print which ones they are so that they can be changed manually.